Val Morgan

-The Val Morgan Group, formerly known as Val Morgan Cinema Advertisers, is an Australian advertising company first established in 1894.
-The company primarily specialises in cinema advertising, having worked with major Australian cinema chains including Hoyts, Event Cinemas and Village Cinemas.
-The company was acquired by the Hoyts Group in 2004.
+The Val Morgan Group, formerly known as Val Morgan Cinema Advertisers and Val Morgan Pty Ltd, is an Australian advertising company first established in 1894.

+The company currently specialises in cinema advertising and outdoor advertising across Australia and New Zealand, under the brands Val Morgan Cinema and VMO.

+Val Morgan Cinema represents advertising opportunities across major Australian cinema chains including HOYTS, Event Cinemas, Village Cinemas, Reading Cinemas.
+Palace Cinemas and Dendy Cinemas.

-Val Morgan Outdoor (VMO), operates advertising screens in shopping centres, gyms, service stations and office towers, as well as outdoor digital billboards.
-Val Morgan also operates the Australian versions of media websites PopSugar, Thrillist, BuzzFeed, and Fandom through Val Morgan Digital, which also owns media website The Latch.
+VMO (formerly known as Val Morgan Outdoor) operates advertising screens in shopping centres, health and wellness clubs, service stations and office towers, as well as outdoor digital billboards.

-History
+Val Morgan Group previously operated the Australian versions of media websites including PopSugar, Thrillist, BuzzFeed, LADBible Group and Fandom through Val Morgan Digital.
+Val Morgan Digital was sold to Vinyl Group in March 2026.

+In March 2026, Val Morgan Group and Vinyl Group formed a partnership covering cross-selling opportunities across outdoor and cinema advertising.

+Val Morgan Cinema

+Val Morgan Cinema (stylised "val morgan") is a brand of Val Morgan Group.

-Val Morgan Pty Ltd was first established in 1894 in Melbourne, Australia, by Valentine Morgan, initially offering advertising opportunities for live theatre and events.
-The company shifted to cinema advertising in 1914 and by the 1920s, Val Morgan was in control of the advertising in over 100 cinemas in Victoria.
+Val Morgan Cinema (formerly Val Morgan Cinema Advertisers and Val Morgan Pty Ltd) was first established in 1894 in Melbourne, Australia, by Valentine Morgan, initially offering advertising opportunities for live theatre and events.
+The company shifted to cinema advertising in 1914, and by the 1920s, Val Morgan was in control of the advertising in over 100 cinemas in Victoria.

-In 2001, Val Morgan acquired Media Entertainment Group, leaving them to be the only cinema advertising company in the Australian market.
-Val Morgan was acquired in a joint venture between Hoyts, Village Cinemas, and Amalgamated Holdings in 2004, with Hoyts later increasing their stake to 100%.
+In 2001, the company acquired Media Entertainment Group, leaving them as the only cinema advertising company in the Australian market.
+Val Morgan was acquired in a joint venture between HOYTS, Village Cinemas, and Amalgamated Holdings in 2004, with HOYTS later increasing their stake to 100%.

-Val Morgan acquired PumpTV in 2012, which had a number of screens installed in service stations across Australia, expanding the group's presence in outdoor advertising.
-The company also acquired local advertising agency CineAds in 2013, returning to the Western Australian market for the first time since exiting the state in 2002.
+The company also acquired local advertising agency CINEads in 2013, returning to the Western Australian market for the first time since exiting the state in 2002.

+In 2013, Val Morgan Cinema launched audience measurement system CineTAM, enabling on-screen advertising campaigns to be planned and bought against by target audiences.

+In 2016, Val Morgan Cinema launched CineTAM PLUS, adding depth to their audience profiling and data capabilities.
+It delivers cinema audience data including ‘movie going’ and media habits as well as insights into category and entertainment preferences.

 In 2019, a joint venture was formed to advertise on cinema screens in Saudi Arabia, as part of the group's expansion across the Middle East.

+In 2020, Val Morgan Cinema launched CineTAM Live, fusing in exhibitor ticket sales and de-personalised cinema loyalty programme transaction data and insights from Roy Morgan’s Single Source database.